glasnt/talks/2015_08_DevWorld/slides.md

 # What counts? <!-- .slide: class="center" -->
 ## Only some of your work. <!-- .element: class="fragment" -->

+Note: But what if you really want that full green graph
 ---

 # Sound too hard? <!-- .slide: class="center" -->